GraphQLCollege/fullstack-graphql/chapters/chapter-0.md

 The first two chapters will teach you how to fetch data using GraphQL.
 The first chapter will teach you how to create data.
 The second chapter will teach you how to design schemas.
 You will learn these pure GraphQL concepts, without the need of thinking about HTTP servers or clients.
 GraphQL is an abstraction that allows you to think about data without worrying about transport.
 You will build a schema, queries and mutations using Javascript and a couple of GraphQL libraries.

-The final two chapters will focus on building GraphQL servers and clients.
+The rest of the chapters will focus on building GraphQL servers and clients.

 The third chapter, GraphQL APIs, will teach you how build GraphQL HTTP servers using NodeJS and Apollo server.
-You will learn how to expose a GraphQL schema over HTTP, how to test those services, how to connect to a database, how to handle authentication and authorization, how to organize your files and how to provide real time data using Subscriptions.
+You will learn how to expose a GraphQL schema over HTTP, how to connect to a database, how to handle authentication and authorization and how to organize your files.

-In the last chapter, GraphQL Clients, you will learn how to write GraphQL clients using React and Apollo client.
-You will learn how to ask for and create data using Apollo's `Query` and `Mutation` components, how to handle authentication, authorization and pagination, how to get ask the server for real time updates and how to test GraphQL clients.
+In the fourth chapter, GraphQL Clients, you will learn how to write GraphQL clients using React and Apollo client.
+You will learn how to ask for and create data using Apollo's `Query` and `Mutation` components, and also how to handle authentication.

+The fifth chapter will teach you how to add real time functionality to your GraphQL applications using Subscriptions.
+Subscriptions provide GraphQL APIs the ability to push data to the clients.

+You will learn how to test GraphQL APIs and clients in the sixth chapter.

 ### Sample application